 - Treat patients as individuals.
 Key to osteopathy is the importance of treating the patient as an individual and not just the injury or condition.
 Osteopaths spend time getting to know their patients so that they can understand their unique set of circumstances and other factors which may be playing a part in their conditions.
 Osteopaths then use this knowledge to deliver a bespoke treatment plan in partnership with the patient.

 - Enjoy career freedom.
 The majority of osteopaths are self-employed, offering the ultimate freedom to dictate their own hours and to shape their career around other commitments and interests.
-Whether you’re employed by a practice or your own boss, as an osteopath you can create a pattern of working to suit you, and you’ll never have to be ‘on call’ or do long shifts (unless you really want to).
+Whether you’re employed by a practice or are your own boss, as an osteopath you can create a pattern of working to suit you, and you’ll never have to be ‘on call’ or do long shifts (unless you really want to).

 - Travel the world.
 With the exception of the US, UK qualified osteopaths can practice in countries all over the world, subject to local regulations, including most of Europe, Australia and South America.